Last updated: September 10, 2024

 Home improvements and renovations

 When you make changes to, repair, maintain or improve your home, think about whether they’ll add value for a future buyer, even if you’re not planning on selling any time soon.
-While it’s rare for home renovations to generate an immediate dollar-for-dollar return on investment, they can help improve the value of your home over time and make it easier to sell or refinance.
+While it’s rare for home renovations to generate an immediate dollar-for-dollar return on investment, they may help improve the value of your home over time and make it easier to sell or refinance.
 If you don’t know where to start, think about focusing on projects in high traffic areas of the home such as your kitchen or bathroom, or making energy-efficient upgrades that save money on utility bills.

 Regular maintenance